Campbell Park: Milton Keynes Rose

 The Rose, at the west end of the park and nearest to the MK's central business district, "is a public space designed for commemoration, celebration and contemplation".
 As well as a central Cenotaph, the installation includes markers for a wide variety of historical events.

 When Queen Elizabeth II died in September 2022, the MK Rose was used by locals as a place to lay floral tributes.

-Belvedere and Pyramid of Light
+Belvedere and the Light Pyramid

-Leading east from the Rose, the Belvedere is level path leading to Pyramid of Light, a sculpture.
+Leading east from the Rose, the Belvedere is level path leading to the Light Pyramid, a sculptural beacon designed by Liliane Lijn.
 The ground on either side falls away so that most of the path is on an increasingly elevated embankment.